-In October 2018, the Securities and Exchange Commission (SEC) launched the agency's Strategic Hub for Innovation and Financial Technology (FinHub).
-The FinHub is a resource for public engagement on the SEC's FinTech-related issues and initiatives, such as artificial intelligence/machine learning, distributed ledger technology (including digital assets), automated investment advice, and digital marketplace financing.18 The FinHub represents the latest step in the SEC's ongoing engagement related to artificial intelligence and machine learning.
+In October 2018, the Securities and Exchange Commission (SEC) launched the agency's Strategic Hub for Innovation and Financial Technology (FinHub) which was elevated to a stand-alone Office of the SEC in December 2020.
+The FinHub coordinates the agency's oversight and response regarding emerging technologies in financial, regulatory, and supervisory systems, including in the areas of artificial intelligence/machine learning, distributed ledger technology (including digital assets), automated investment advice, and digital marketplace financing.
+Through internal and external engagement, FinHub helps shape the SEC's approach to technological advancements like those related to artificial intelligence and machine learning.